brokenkernel/blog/content/posts/parachute-problem.md

 {{< /quote >}}

 Sometimes things are so useful, or so obvious, that you won’t find research supporting the claim.
 For example, no evidence that parachutes actually prevent death from falling exists. [^para1]
-In fact, in one study, it was shown that parachutes do not recuce injury above a normal backpack. [^para2]
+In fact, in one study, it was shown that parachutes do not reduce injury above a normal backpack. [^para2]

 Similarly, “obviously good” practices, such as using tests, exist in software engineering.